-A Japanese concept relating to the reason for being, Ikigai is today at the heart of several approaches aimed at gaining harmony, in the personal sphere as well as in the professional world, and at giving meaning to our activities.
+A Japanese concept relating to the reason for being, Ikigai is today at the heart of several approaches.
+You can gain harmony, in the personal sphere as well as in the professional world.
+Therefore, you give meaning to our activities.
 Catherine Fouilland, founder of the Akadi coaching firm, discusses the specificities of this notion and the means to be mobilised to take full advantage of it.

 After almost 18 months of upheaval in our daily lives, what has been the impact on our relationship to work?

 Everyone has a unique feeling, a specific experience of the health crisis.
 But it is true that it has transformed the search for meaning for many of us.
 It may have been a revelation, for example, of the importance of the collective and of social ties in personal well-being.

 For some, well-being is fostered by remote working and a pleasant living environment.
 For others, the office is a place of fulfilment.
 The crisis has shaken up many certainties, and individuals have been able to reflect on the meaning of their professional activity and the conditions under which they work.
 This corresponds, as it does for the people I coach, to the search for Ikigai.

 What are the needs of the people you accompany in their quest for meaning and fulfilment?

 Very often, they consider themselves at a turning point in their lives: “it’s now or never”.
 Other issues are at stake :

 - such as burn-out and suffering at work,

 - or life ruptures, such as a divorce, which trigger a deep questioning – loss of a sense of accomplishment, internal dissonance…